LePage renews call for voter identification law

 Dunlap, who served on the now-defunct presidential commission, successfully sued the Trump administration for access to information about the commission’s formation and its work that he had been denied.

-Soon thereafter, Trump disbanded the commission, blaming states for refusing to release private voter information that the president believed would prove widespread voter fraud took place in the 2016 presidential election.
+Soon afterward, Trump disbanded the commission, blaming states for refusing to release private voter information that the president believed would prove widespread voter fraud took place in the 2016 presidential election.
 Trump finished behind Democratic rival Hillary Clinton in the popular vote.

-LePage also raised the specter of voter fraud in Maine in the wake of the 2016 election when he summoned newly elected lawmakers to Augusta to be sworn into office.
+LePage also raised the specter of voter fraud in Maine in the wake of the 2016 election, when he summoned newly elected lawmakers to Augusta to be sworn into office.

 “I am issuing this summons and signing this election certificate despite the fact that I maintain strong concerns regarding the integrity of Maine’s ballot and the accuracy of Maine’s election results and I cannot attest to the accuracy of the tabulation certified by the secretary of state,” LePage wrote.

-His radio address was released just a day after Trump tweeted, “As Americans, you need identification, sometimes in a very strong and accurate form, for almost everything you do … except when it comes to the most important thing, VOTING for the people that run your country.
+His radio address was released just a day after Trump tweeted: “As Americans, you need identification, sometimes in a very strong and accurate form, for almost everything you do … except when it comes to the most important thing, VOTING for the people that run your country.
 Push hard for Voter Identification!”

 The timing prompted Dunlap to take a jab at LePage in an interview Friday.